 Previous HGNC Symbols for XIST Gene

 X inactivation is an early developmental process in mammalian females that transcriptionally silences one of the pair of X chromosomes, thus providing dosage equivalence between males and females.
 The process is regulated by several factors, including a region of chromosome X called the X inactivation center (XIC).
 The XIC comprises several non-coding and protein-coding genes, and this gene was the first non-coding gene identified within the XIC.
 This gene is expressed exclusively from the XIC of the inactive X chromosome, and is essential for the initiation and spread of X-inactivation.
 The transcript is a spliced RNA.
 Alternatively spliced transcript variants have been identified, but their full length sequences have not been determined.
 Mutations in the XIST promoter cause familial skewed X inactivation. [provided by RefSeq, Apr 2012]

 GeneCards Summary for XIST Gene

-XIST (X Inactive Specific Transcript (Non-Protein Coding)) is a RNA Gene, and belongs to lncRNA RNA class.
-Diseases associated with XIST include x-inactivation, familial skewed.
+XIST (X Inactive Specific Transcript) is an RNA Gene, and is affiliated with the lncRNA class.
+Diseases associated with XIST include X Inactivation, Familial Skewed, 1 and Hypogonadotropic Hypogonadism.